kevinkovalchik/RawQuant/docs/ch_RawQuant_Instructions_ver-Mar2018.md

 10. Copy the MSFileReader.py file from the RawQuant GitHub directory you downloaded earlier to the Python 'Lib' directory.
 	* Simply copy and paste MSFileReader.py into the Python Lib directory.
-	* The Lib directory will be in the Python directory you mapped to the environment previously.
+	* The Lib directory will be in the Python directory where 'python.exe' is stored.
+Simply search for this file if you can't find the directory.

 	![alt text](screens/screen7_crop.png)